CollinErickson/TestFunctions/cran-comments.md

-First time submitting this package.
+I added a lot of new features since the last release.

 ## Test environments
-* local Windows 7 install, R 3.3.1
+* local Windows 7 install, R 3.4.0
-* Linux on a Unix cluster, R 3.1.2
+* Linux on a Unix cluster, R 3.3.2
-* Ubuntu 12.04.5 (on travis-ci), R 3.3.1
+* Ubuntu 12.04.5 (on travis-ci), R 3.3.3
 * win-builder (devel)

 ## R CMD check results

-There were no ERRORs or WARNINGs or NOTEs.
+win-builder suggests that "metamodeling" is a misspelled word in the DESCRIPTION, but it is correct.

 ## Downstream dependencies